jackgreenburg/cpt_code_app/README.md

 ### Opening app:

-1. Log onto Discovery on whichever open port you can and then access a compute node. **It unfortunately cannot run locally because it needs to access files that are on Discovery.**
+1. Log onto HPC/Discovery (Dartmouth) on whichever open port you can and then access a compute node.
+The program requires access to files that are formatted appropriately for usage; examples of these files are on HPC/Discovery (Dartmouth).
+We plan to provide a wiki detailing how to generate such a file.

     ```bash
     ssh <NetID>@discovery7 -L <port number>:localhost:<port number>